 13 For the 1787 grant, see State of Georgia, Colonial and State Land Grants, Book NNN: 391, Georgia Department of Archives and History, Morrow, Ga.
-The John Watts who served as a witness might be the John Watts who settled across the Burke Co. border in Washington Co., Ga.
+The John Watts who served as a witness appears to be the John Watts who soon after moved across the Burke Co. border to Washington Co., Ga.
 He is not the John Watts who settled 1790-91 in the part of Washington that was cut away into Montgomery Co.
 Variously a country minister and justice of the peace, this second John Watts (but not the John Watts of Burke and Washington) was the likely father of Zilpha Watts, wife of John Price, John Cooksey, and then John Cooksey's father William Cooksey.
 This Watts family would also move to Lawrence Co., Miss. (from which Pike Co. was cut) before migrating through several other Mississippi counties to Newton Co. where they settled near Andrew Boyd's son John3 Boyd.
 There, Zilpha's granddaughter Elmira Parks would marry John Boyd's son James4 Boyd.

-he named Andrew Boyd and Robert Glass.
+John Junkins; and he cited a nephew William Junkins of Broad Isle, Ireland.
+As his executors, he named Andrew Boyd and Robert Glass.
 Junkins's will was not actually probated until 19 March 1799, by which time his corner of Burke had become Jefferson County.
 Andrew Boyd was by then dead or, less likely, had left the region.
 The fact that no land grants appear on record for Andrew implies that he did not live to produce a family.
-William Junkin, who arrived in 1771, did receive a grant in 1774; that tract lay some three or so miles south of the land of Joseph Boyd and five or six miles southwest of the Jane Boyd cluster.
-14
+William Junkin, who arrived in 1771, did receive a grant in 1774; that tract lay some three or so miles south of the land of Joseph Boyd and five or six miles southwest of the Jane Boyd cluster.14